nstack/stackhut/docs/getting_started/tutorial.rst

 .. note:: ``stackhut runcontainer`` requires `Docker <https://www.docker.com/>`_ to be installed and running.

-When you do either, StackHut will run a local HTTP server on port 4001 which you can use to call and teset your service, as described in the below section.
+When you do either, StackHut will run a local HTTP server on port 4001 which you can use to call and test your service, as described in the below section.

 Hosting on StackHut
 ^^^^^^^^^^^^^^^^^^^

-This couldn't be simpler to deploy your code to our hosted, high-performance, StackHut platform for general availabilty.
+This couldn't be simpler: your code will be deployed and hosted on the high-availability StackHut platform.
 Just run,

 .. code-block:: bash